Resources for Faculty and Staff

 What are the minimum requirements for graduating from RWU?

-All students are required to complete one academic major, the 43 credits of the Core Curriculum (including a 15-credit Core Concentration), earn at least 120 credits, and achieve a minimum 2.0 GPA.
+Students under the 2022-2023 and prior catalog years are required to complete one academic major, the 43 credits of the Core Curriculum (including a 15-credit Core Concentration), earn at least 120 credits, and achieve a minimum 2.0 cumulative GPA.
 (Depending on the major, total credits and GPA may be higher).

 Do students who double major receive two diplomas?